 This is one of the most important pieces of having a successful breast augmentation now and in the years to come.
 Massage keeps your breasts soft and fine tunes your results.
 If you do not massage, your breasts will become firm and uneven.
-We recommend you to massage AT LEAST twice a day.
+We recommend you to massage AT LEAST once a day.
 We went over massage techniques at your appointment.
-Pinch bottom of both breasts in shower 10x for 10secs, as instructed, daily.
+Pinch bottom of both breasts in a mirror 10x for 10secs, as instructed, daily paying apritcular attention to cleavage width, evenly moving them upward and avoid pushing them towards your armpit.
 If you have questions please let us know.

 ALEVE (Naproxen) 220mg 2x/daily for 4 weeks can help reduce soreness and inflammation to allow for more aggressive massage.

 You may begin NON IMPACT cardio.
 This includes walking on a treadmill, using the elliptical machine without the use of your arms, stair climber, stationary bike, etc… Weight restrictions include not lifting anything over 10-15 pounds.
 No legs, core, chest, arms or upper back exercises allowed.

 You may begin MODERATE IMPACT cardio, such as light jogging and workout classes like Zumba.
 Core and leg work is also allowed.
 Still no chest, arms, shoulder or upper back training.